Daniel Deronda: Plot

 Daniel, searching for Mirah's family, meets a consumptive visionary named Mordecai.
-Mordecai passionately proclaims his wish for the Jewish people to retain their national identity and one day be restored to the Promised Land.
+Mordecai passionately proclaims his wish for the Jewish people to retain their national identity and to be restored one day to the Promised Land.
 Because he is dying, he wants Daniel to become his intellectual heir and continue to pursue his dream to be an advocate for the Jewish people.
-Although he is strongly drawn to Mordecai, Daniel hesitates to commit himself to a cause that seems to have no connection to his own identity.
+Although Daniel is strongly drawn to Mordecai, he hesitates to commit himself to a cause that seems to have no connection to his own identity.
 Daniel's desire to embrace Mordecai's vision becomes stronger when they discover Mordecai is Mirah's brother Ezra.
-Still, Daniel does not believe that he is a Jew and cannot reconcile this fact with his affection and respect for Mordecai/Ezra, which would be necessary for him to pursue a life of Jewish advocacy.
+Daniel feels affection and respect for Mordecai/Ezra, but does not feel able to pursue a life of advocacy for Jewish causes, since he does not believe that he himself is a Jew.

 Meanwhile, Gwendolen has been emotionally crushed by her cold, self-centred, and manipulative husband.
-She is consumed with guilt for possibly disinheriting Lydia Glasher's children by marrying their father.
+She is consumed with guilt for having possibly disinherited Lydia Glasher's children by marrying their father.
 On Gwendolen's wedding day, Mrs. Glasher curses her and tells her that she will suffer for her treachery, which only exacerbates Gwendolen's feelings of dread and terror.
-During this time, Gwendolen and Deronda meet regularly, and Gwendolen pours out her troubles to him at each meeting.
+During this time, Gwendolen and Daniel meet regularly, and Gwendolen pours out her troubles to him at each meeting.
 During a trip to Italy, Grandcourt is knocked from his boat into the water, and after some hesitation, Gwendolen jumps into the Mediterranean in a futile attempt to save him.
-She is consumed with guilt because she had long wished he would die and fears her hesitation caused his death.
-Coincidentally, Daniel is also in Italy having learned from Sir Hugo that his mother lives there.
+She is consumed with guilt because she had long wished he would die and fears her hesitation had caused his death.
+Coincidentally, Daniel is also in Italy, having learned from Sir Hugo that his mother lives there.
 He comforts Gwendolen and advises her.
-In love with Daniel, Gwendolen hopes for a future with him, but he urges her onto a path of righteousness, encouraging her to help others to alleviate her suffering.
+Gwendolen is in love with Daniel, and hopes for a future with him, but he urges her onto a path of righteousness, encouraging her to alleviate her suffering by helping others.